Qal3ah

 On the same day as the 7 July 2005 London bombings, the Qal3ah forum carried a posting which took responsibility for those bombings.

 But on July 9, 2005, The Guardian reported that al-Faqih denied ownership of the site and claimed that the accusation was a "Zionist smear."

 Al-Qal3ah was registered in Abu Dhabi, capital of the United Arab Emirates.
 The site officially distanced itself from terrorist and pro-terrorism activity, maintaining that it was a discussion forum for religious and political views and issues.
-However, it has been labelled as a cover for a "jihadi forum" by SOFIR.
+However, it has been labeled as a cover for a "jihadi forum" by SOFIR.
 Such claims cite as evidence that Sa'ad Al-Faqih has been identified by the United States Treasury as having financially assisted al-Qaeda.
 The mirrors' Internet service providers included Everyones Internet and PIPEX.